 IBS affects up to 5-10% of individuals worldwide and affects children and adults of both genders.
 Although IBS does not shorten a person’s life span, it is associated with a large health care and economic burden.

-Irritable bowel syndrome (IBS) is a disorder in which people have reoccurring issues with abdominal discomfort or pain that is associated with a range of symptoms.
+Irritable bowel syndrome (IBS) is a disorder in which people have reoccurring issues with abdominal discomfort or pain that is associated in some way to their bowel movements.
 Typically, this intermittent abdominal pain is accompanied by diarrhea, constipation, or alternating episodes of both (mixed).
 Bloating or distention of the abdomen is also common, and other symptoms may be present as well.

 In IBS, the normal functioning of the bowels are affected and don’t work properly.
 Sometimes motility is abnormal – the bowels move too much or too often, and sometimes they don’t move enough or often enough.